Sindt/Business_Intelligence/Assignment_2/README.md

 #### 4. Provide some more statistics, with the help of Bash commands.

-For which zip code area do you have the most sales records:
+**For which zip code area do you have the most sales records?**

   How many sales records:
+  Der er solgt flest i 2300 med 17406

   How big is the corresponding CSV file in kilobytes:
+  Filen fylder 1717 kb

-For which zip code area do you have the fewest sales records:
+**For which zip code area do you have the fewest sales records?**

   How many sales records:
+  Der er solgt færrest i 7270 med 134

   How big is the corresponding CSV file in megabytes:
+  Filen fylder  11 kb

 ## Documentation/How To:
 Run the Assignment_2.py